 The Incline Bench Press can be included in addition to a basic general chest exercise in a split program.
 A prudent 1.5 biacromial width grip with bar contacting lower chest can be considered, particularly since wide grip incline bench press does not appear to offer any redeeming benefits.
 However many people can seemingly perform incline bench press with a wider grip width without incident despite others being more prone to injury.

 Close Grip Bench Press, targeting the triceps, can be performed at a grip around 1 biacromial width or slightly narrower.

 Limiting the range of motion the bottom range of motion may be appropriate for individuals with certain types of shoulder injuries.
 However, limiting the lower range of motion has the potential of decreasing shoulder flexibility which may eventually alter shoulder girdle posture thereby increasing the mechanical stresses in which one is attempting to avoid.
-Healthy shoulders with proper shoulder girdle posture can typically adapt to to full range of motion if provided the opportunity through a sensible weight training program incorporating progressive resistances.
+Healthy shoulders with proper shoulder girdle posture can typically adapt to full range of motion if provided the opportunity through a sensible weight training program incorporating progressive resistances.

 Proper posture and upper back strength is important for shoulder integrity.
 To maintain shoulder integrity for bench work, perform comparable upper body posterior chain work, particularly rowing exercises (emphasize scapular retraction).
 In case of a protracted shoulder posture, engage in corrective exercises to achieve and maintain proper shoulder girdle positioning.